Factorization: Unique factorization domains

 The integers and the polynomials over a field share the property of unique factorization, that is, every nonzero element may be factored into a product of an invertible element (a unit, ±1 in the case of integers) and a product of irreducible elements (prime numbers, in the case of integers), and this factorization is unique up to rearranging the factors and shifting units among the factors.
 Integral domains which share this property are called unique factorization domains (UFD).

-Greatest common divisors exist in UFDs, and conversely, every integral domain in which greatest common divisors exist is an UFD.
-Every principal ideal domain is an UFD.
+Greatest common divisors exist in UFDs, but not every integral domain in which greatest common divisors exist (known as a GCD domain) is a UFD.
+Every principal ideal domain is a UFD.

 A Euclidean domain is an integral domain on which is defined a Euclidean division similar to that of integers.
 Every Euclidean domain is a principal ideal domain, and thus a UFD.

 In a Euclidean domain, Euclidean division allows defining a Euclidean algorithm for computing greatest common divisors.
 However this does not imply the existence of a factorization algorithm.
 There is an explicit example of a field F such that there cannot exist any factorization algorithm in the Euclidean domain F[x] of the univariate polynomials over F.